 **p<0.01

 The regression model for the prediction of self-efficacy for learning was statistically significant (F(5, 257)) = 68.81, p<0.01).
 The predictive variables explained 33% of the variance in self-efficacy for learning.
 In the second step, the association between social competence and self-efficacy for learning was reduced when cultural empathy was included in the model as a mediator variable.
-The results indicate that cultural empathy is a partial mediator of the association between social competence and self-efficacy for learning.
+The results indicate that cultural empathy partially mediates the association between social competence and self-efficacy for learning.

 Table 14 Regression coefficients for predicting self-efficacy for learning from emotional stability and cultural empathy